Walton-Trailers/Walton-Trailers-Configurator/replit.md

 ## Overview

 This is a Tesla-style trailer configurator application for Walton Trailers, designed to provide a premium user experience for configuring and purchasing commercial trailers.
-The application features a modern, dark-themed UI with smooth animations and a step-by-step configuration process.
+The application features a modern, clean UI that directly mirrors Tesla's Model 3 configurator layout with a left image panel and right configuration panel.
+The design uses Tesla's signature minimalist aesthetic with clean typography, subtle borders, and precise spacing.

 ## User Preferences